deathworlders/online/content/books/deathworlders/chapter-14-hornets-nest.md

 He allowed the information to be injected into his consciousness as he worked at getting the drone into the building undetected so that it could "poke the hornet’s nest" as Six had ordered.

 "*Dispatch, Eight-one-niner, I have a tipoff on a suspect wanted for multiple violent felonies.
-He’s at Skateworld, Linda Vista and Comstock, please advise.*"
+He’s at Skateworld, Linda Vista and Comstock, please advise."*

 Disbelief was the only conceivable response.
 There was no possible way that Six’s biodrone could have been recognised, it was designed to be utterly anonymous.
 The things *vanished* in crowded areas.
 Its social stealth should have been perfect.

 He ordered the armed Biodrone to abort its assault on the building, and listened.

-"*Eight-one-niner, Dispatch, is the sighting confirmed?*"
+"*Eight-one-niner, Dispatch, is the sighting confirmed?"*

-"*Dispatch, Eight-one-niner, positive ID, this guy’s wanted for multiple homicide and domestic terrorism, could be a mass shooting about to start over there, request special tactics.*"
+"*Dispatch, Eight-one-niner, positive ID, this guy’s wanted for multiple homicide and domestic terrorism, could be a mass shooting about to start over there, request special tactics."*

 Special tactics.
 What, exactly, that meant was not known to Seventy-Two, but there was no point sending in the biodrone now---it would surely be intercepted and destroyed without accomplishing anything more than they already had.